Azurblau/AzBot/README.md

     - Link nodes: Link nodes by selecting the first then the second node, both with IN_ATTACK.
 Clear selection with IN_RELOAD.
     - Reposition nodes: Select a node with IN_ATTACK and use IN_ATTACK to reposition it or IN_ATTACK2 to reposition it using only the aim axis (X, Y or Z).
 Clear selection with IN_RELOAD.
     - Resize nodes: Select a node with IN_ATTACK and use IN_ATTACK2 to resize it on the aim axis (X or Y).
 Clear selection with IN_RELOAD.
+    - Copy nodes: Select nodes with IN_ATTACk and use IN_ATTACK2 to copy them offset to the aim axis (first selected node is used as reference for offset towards cursored position).
     - Delete items: Delete a node or link with IN_ATTACK, clear node areas with IN_ATTACK2.
 - Use "azbot setparam \<id\> \<name\> \<value\>" to set parameters:
   - Node parameters: